Preventive 10®: Ten Strategies for Better Health

 • Watch our Wiseman Health video on an RO system here

 • A great alternative to some of the more expensive under-the-counter RO systems on the market is the AquaTru™ water purification system, a compact and cost-effective four-stage Reverse Osmosis technology made to fit on your countertop and does not require installation or plumbing.
-The four-step filtration process includes: a mechanical pre-filter to remove sediments; a Reverse Osmosis pre-filter (removes more than 99% of chlorine and chloramine); the high-efficiency RO membrane removes and/or reduces salts, viruses, pollutants, and other heavy metals among many other contaminants; and lastly, the activated coconut shell carbon filter removes any remaining volatile organic compounds.
+The four-step filtration process includes: a mechanical pre-filter to remove sediments and rust; a carbon filter that removes chlorine and chloramine; a high-efficiency reverse osmosis membrane that removes harmful inorganic chemicals, including lead, chromium-6, arsenic, nitrates, and other heavy metals; and lastly, an activated coconut block carbon filter that reduces volatile organic compounds (VOCs), prescription drug residues, and “forever chemicals” such as PFOS and PFOA.
 The AquaTru filtration systems are NSF-certified, third-party tested, and made of all BPA- and BPS-free plastic.

 • Use a shower head filter to purify your bathing water.